Vermont: State politics

 The Vermont constitution and the courts supports the right of a person to walk (fish and hunt) on any unposted, unfenced land.
 That is, trespass must be proven by the owner; it is not automatically assumed.

 Vermont has some of the least restrictive gun control laws in the country.
 A permit or license is not required for purchasing or carrying firearms.
 Concealed carry and open carry of a firearm is legal over the age of 16, with those below 16 requiring parental permission.

 Vermont has a pro-sanctuary city law.

 The state is an alcoholic beverage control state.
 In 2007, through the Vermont Department of Liquor Control, it took in over $14 million from the sale and distribution of liquor.

 In 2013, Vermont became the 17th state to decriminalize marijuana.
 The statute makes possession of less than an ounce of the drug punishable by a small fine, rather than arrest and possible jail time.

 In 2014, Vermont became the first state to call for a constitutional convention to overturn the Supreme Court's decision in Citizens United v.
 FEC.

 In 2014, Vermont became the first state to mandate labeling of genetically modified organisms in the retail food supply.

+A distinctive law of Vermont is public nudity.
+The state's legislation calls for nudity in public to be a constitutional right of Vermonters, so long as "lewd and lascivious" acts are not performed in public view, and that the nudist does not undress in the presence of others.
+One reason this law was implemented is to protect skinny-dippers who frequent swimming holes, a long-time tradition in the state.
+There are other restrictions and bylaws on the municipal level concerning problematic nudity, but walking in the nude is legally protected in all 251 towns and cities in Vermont.

 In January 2018, Governor Phil Scott opted to sign H.511, the Vermont marijuana legalization bill, which allows adults 21 and older to possess up to one ounce of marijuana and grow up to two mature plants starting July 1, 2018.